syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/01.known-issues/docs.en.md

 ````

 The value of 52428800 Bytes = 50 GiB specified in this example is actually the default value for those parameters, so that using `s4cmd` without specifying those parameters should already circumvent the mentioned problem by doing multipart transfers.

+### Maximum number of objects

+**Problem Statement:**
+There is a technical limitation in the backend storage of SEOS of 200 million objects or directories per project per region.

+**Solutions:**
+Please contact our customer support if you run into (or think you may run into) this limitation.